 He advises people to start with three very small behaviours, or even just one, that you can do in less than thirty seconds.
 So, if you want to get super-strong, you start with just one push-up.
 If you want to play Beethoven, you start learning your very first note.

-Fogg advises mastering each push-up or note before moving onto the next, but for the purposes of a coronaproject, let’s take it day by day.
+Fogg advises mastering each push-up or note before moving onto the next, but for the purposes of these projects for older kids, encourage them to take it day by day.
 Do one small thing each day until you master it, then the next day you can move onto adding another small thing.

-Here are some examples of a coronoaproject your kids might like to get stuck into.
-It’s all about optimising the time we have doing not-much-at-all at home.
+Here are some examples of a projects your kids might like to get stuck into.
+It’s all about optimising the time they have doing not-much-at-all at home.
 It’s a great idea to make a short video journal each day, monitoring your progress.

 This is helpful too: 40+ free online activities for kids